+Web content writing is a significant long-term investment.
 So the first step of content writing is to ensure that you have a strategy in place.
-For more information, read my article on essential components of a content strategy.
+A content strategy will help you answer questions such as:

-When working on content creation for a business, what all stakeholders need is specific guidance to be able to understand the brand’s content strategy, mission and expectations.
+When working on content creation for a business, what all stakeholders need is specific guidance to be able to understand the brand’s content strategy, mission, and expectations.

+This guidance is imparted in the form of two documents: a style guide and content briefs.
 The brand’s style guide and copywriting briefs together act as the glue that holds the team together and helps in accomplishing the intended web content deliverables.

-You can also think of this as a content writing questionnaire for your client or manager when they want you to write a piece of content.
+You can also think of this as a web content writing questionnaire for your client or manager when they want you to write a piece of content.
 So you have complete information on exactly what you need to write to meet their expectations.

 As per a survey by CMI, 92% of marketers consider content as a business asset.
 But 60% say that their topmost challenge is producing great content.
-The kind of content that gets a ton of engagement, shares and backlinks.
+The kind of content that gets a ton of engagement, shares, and backlinks.

 Of course, creating an average piece of content isn’t hard.
 That’s why there is so much mediocre content online.
 But writing the same poor to average to good content like everybody else won’t cut it anymore.

 A business will have to aim for great to remarkable content for the web, which is different from anything else out there.

 Once a piece of content has been created/edited by the writing team or person, it goes through a round of reviews.

-Depending on the size of the company, it may be just one review by the owner, or multiple reviews by different departments (marketing, legal etc) in the company.
+Depending on the size of the company, it may be just one review by the owner, or multiple reviews by different departments (marketing, legal, etc) in the company.
 Here’s what a typical content workflow may look like:

 If any changes are required in the content based on these reviews, it goes back to the writers to revise.
 If not, it is approved for publication.

+To publish content on the website, a company either relies on their IT department, or uses content management software.
 The most popular CMS is WordPress, powering more than 30% of all websites online.
-Other prominent ones are Wix, Squarespace, Joomla and Shopify.
+Other prominent ones are Wix, Squarespace, Joomla, and Shopify.

 More often, a brand will have website content objectives beyond producing and publishing content as just text, or in just one language.